Renewal of Vows

 - Original ceremony may have been in a registry office or in another country where family and friends were unable to attend

-- And my favourite, simply because you are more in love than ever!
+- And my favorite, simply because you are more in love than ever!

 This is not a legal ceremony and requires no legal obligations or documents to be completed.